-(2) As at June 30, 2018, Northland's economic interest was unchanged from December 31, 2017, with the exception of the sale of its 77% economic interest in Cochrane Power Corporation ("Cochrane"), which ceased operations in 2015.
+(2) As at September 30, 2018, Northland's economic interest was unchanged from December 31, 2017, with the exception of the sale of its 77% economic interest in Cochrane Power Corporation ("Cochrane"), which ceased operations in 2015 and the sale of a wholly-owned subsidiary entitled to management fees from a 28 MW biomass-fired power facility located in Chapais, Québec.
 Refer to Operating Facilities' Results section for additional information.